jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 Note that, YAML API will ignore `.runtime_args` during save & load as they are not for statically stored.

+Also note that, for any other parametrization of the Executor, you can still access its constructor arguments (defined in the class `__init__`) and the request `parameters`.

 ---

 ## Flow/Client API